A topic from the subject of Organic Chemistry in Chemistry.

 Key Points:

-• The body uses carbohydrates, lipids, and proteins for energy.
+• The human body efficiently utilizes carbohydrates, lipids, and proteins as energy sources.

 Experiment: Investigating Enzyme Activity in Different pH Conditions